A Brighter Tomorrow

 A Brighter Tomorrow (Il sol dell'avvenire) is a 2023 Italian-French comedy-drama film co-written and directed by Nanni Moretti.
-Starring Moretti, Margherita Buy, Silvio Orlando and Mathieu Amalric, it follows Giovanni, a experienced filmmaker, through a personal and professional midlife crises.
+Starring Moretti, Margherita Buy, Silvio Orlando and Mathieu Amalric, it follows Giovanni, an experienced filmmaker, through a personal and professional midlife crises.

 The film was theatrically released in Italy on 20 April 2023 by 01 Distribution.
 Shortly after, it was selected to compete for the Palme d'Or at the 2023 Cannes Film Festival, where it was screened on 24 May 2023.
 It received seven nominations at the 69th David di Donatello awards.

 Synopsis

 Giovanni is a director, who dreams to make a film adaptation from John Cheever's "The Swimmer" with a soundtrack made of many Italian pop songs.
 He is married to Paola, who works with him as a producer.
 Together they have a daughter, who is a musician.
 While Giovanni is busy shooting a film about the Hungarian Revolution of 1956, Paola starts working on another film production.
 Giovanni is resentful of Paola's extra professional engagement, as he feels she should concentrate on his career alone.
 Tension culminates during a visit Giovanni pays to the set of the film Paola is working on, where he openly criticises the director, the plot and the final scene they are shooting.
 Exasperated with Giovanni's attitude, Paola leaves him the next day.
 When Giovanni's film encounters financial troubles, Paola comes to his rescue by bringing in a team of South Korean producers.
 The events prove to have a deep effect on Giovanni, who decides to change the ending of his film and give it a more positive message.